 1) The Process is Different than Applying for a Position

 A board seat is not a position for which you apply.
 It is much more like a sorority, fraternity, or even a posh country club – candidacy is by invitation only.
 While it is great to visit and make contacts with search firms, they fill only a relatively small percentage of board seats.
 Why is this?
 It’s expensive.
 Search firms charge anywhere from $70,000 to $200,000 to complete board searches.
-Because someone can work and still serve on a board, it’s fairly easy for board members to recruit friends, former colleagues, or executives with whom they’ve done business.
+Because someone can work and still serve on a board, it’s relatively easy for board members to recruit friends, former colleagues, or executives with whom they’ve done business.
 A search firm may not be as helpful to you in seeking a board position as it might be if you are looking for a C-suite role, simply because Board searches are not put out to search nearly as often as C-suite positions.

 2) Know Thy Strengths

 What value could you bring to a board?
 Determine the industry and type of company where your background would be an asset.
 Would you meet the requirements to serve on a company’s Audit Committee?
-Do you have a background in a sought after functional area such as compliance or executive compensation?
+Do you have a background in a sought after functional areas such as compliance or executive compensation?
 Are you a diversity candidate?
 There are many functional areas or qualifications that boards seek to ensure that they have a well-rounded board.
 Prepare an “elevator” speech that articulates what you have to offer.
 You will also need a different type of resume that highlights your value to a board and includes interactions with your own or other boards.

 3) Define Your Brand